uueeuu/logger/readme.md

 ```

 level - log level
-there are 3 log levels:
+There are 5 log levels:

 _____